louiskwt/teach-myself-cs/docs/6.100/lecture1.md

 - Thinking imperatively and designing algorithms to solve problems

-Definition of an algorithm: a finite list instructions that describe a computation that when executed on a set of inputs will proceed through as set of well-defined states and eventually produce an output.
+Definition of an algorithm: a finite list of instructions that describe a computation that when executed on a set of inputs will proceed through as set of well-defined states and eventually produce an output.